Our Community Counts on EFN. . .

 - $25 provides 125 meals for children during the summer when school lunches are unavailable

-- Distributed $23.2 million worth of food and other essentials to the 67 feeding programs it serves through the Distribution Center in Lakewood
+- Distributed $23.2 million worth of food and other essentials to more than 60 food programs it serves through the Distribution Center in Lakewood

 - Repackaged over 833,000 pounds of product through its Repack Project.